rascul/tintin-scripts/README.md

 `#line` has some issues with tintin-2.00.9, either use 2.00.8 or 2.01.0 beta for now if you need `#line` to function properly.

 These may work to some extent in wintin++.
-I have no idea and don't intend to test it or support it.
-If, however, you try some of my scripts and find that they do work, consider letting me know and I'll make a note about it in the appropriate README.
+I have no idea.
+If you try some of my scripts and find that they do work, consider letting me know and I'll make a note about it in the appropriate README.